jlevy/the-art-of-command-line/README.md

 - `lshw`: hardware information

 - `fortune`, `ddate`, and `sl`: um, well, it depends on whether you consider steam locomotives and Zippy quotations "useful"

-- `tree`: display directories and subdirectories as a nesting tree; like `ls` but recursive

 ## More resources